Active Philanthropy helps you to make the world a better place.

 Where do you want to go?
 What issue would you like to explore on an expedition?
 For questions and suggestions, please contact us.

-Our next expedition to Greenland will take place from 12th till 18th April 2017.
+Our next expedition to Greenland will take place in April 2018.
 Would you like to join or wish further information?
-Then please contact Felicitas von Peter (E: email@example.com; T: +49 30 240 88 240).
+Please contact Felicitas von Peter (E: email@example.com; T: +49 30 240 88 240).

 Our Communities provide a safe space